eeshadutta/CShell/README.md

 #### Signals
 - **CTRL+C** - sends a SIGINT signal to the foreground jobs of the shell and not the shell itself and neither to the background processes of the shell
-- **CTRL+Z** - sends a SIGTTIN and SIGTSTP signal to the foreground process.
-Does not ecit the shell
+- **CTRL+Z** - sends a SIGTTIN and SIGTSTP signal to the foreground process and makes the process a background process

 ## ADITIONAL FEATURES